School Leadership Developing Heart, Body and Mind

-RB: Let’s now talk a little bit about the consumption of learning and the way in which we communicate that out.
+Mind Rocket Media Group: Let’s now talk a little bit about the consumption of learning and the way in which we communicate that out.
 Assessment is already a buzzword; and, obviously, community members and parents struggle, often, to understand where we’re going in education with assessments.

 How do you look at capturing student achievement and then communicating that out?

 It seems like we’re getting savvier and there’s not such a fear factor in the way we’re communicating.

 How have you (from a district perspective) looked at student achievement around assessment and then communicating that out in a way that is documented and supportive?